sunrise-php/docs/docs/sunrise/awesome-skeleton/README.md

 php -S localhost:8000 public/index.php
 ```

-> You should see a **localized** greeting in the response after running the project.
+> You should see a greeting in the response based on your locale, as determined by the Accept-Language header, after running the project.

 ![Screenshot](/media/greeting-screenshot.png)